lazy-media/public/Authentik/Paperless-NGX/Readme.md

 Login to root user of Proxmox LXC

-## Switch to you user you installed Paperless with
+## Switch to the user you installed Paperless with

 ```
 su - YOURUSER